ryouzue/local-stream/README.md

 # Video list
 A locally hosted video platform for watching downloaded videos

-If you notice paths aligning with missing directories/files, it's normal This is in beta, there is no version semanting to keep track of, expect issues
+- This project is in beta so expect issues
+- There is no semantic versioning to keep track of the progress